 - A not so happy day after all: Excess death rates on birthdays in the U.S., Social Science & Medicine, 2015

 - Aggregate shocks and investment in human capital: higher educational achievement during the lost decade in Mexico, El Trimestre Economico, 2013

 - How to change stories (Cómo cambiar historias) with Armando Chacon, prologue by Gary Becker, Fondo de Cultura Económica, 2012

 - Pricing in the Not-for-Profit Sector: Can Wealth Growth at American Colleges Explain Chronic Tuition Increases?, Journal of Human Capital, 2010

 I enjoy teaching college-level economics.
-I currently teach at the Kenneth C. Griffin Department of Economics of the University of Chicago.
+I am currently and Adjunct Lecturer at the Kenneth C. Griffin Department of Economics of the University of Chicago.
 I've also taught at ITAM (Mexico), Loyola University Chicago, and Universidad Iberoamericana-Mexico City.